• Skip to main content

 Zero-based budgeting is something that we think everyone should be doing in order to live within their means.

-To use this method, you will need to give every dollar a job, so that you don’t have any money sitting in your account without a purpose.
-This helps to make sure that you have enough in savings and every bill is covered.
+To use this method, you will need to give every dollar a job so that you don’t have any money sitting in your account without a purpose.
+This helps to make sure that you have enough savings and that every bill is covered.

 Let’s give your money a purpose!